BCLab-UNM/MARIAM/src/arm_controller/README.md

 - use_sim: Can be `true` or `false`.
 If `true`, the DYNAMIXEL simulator node is run; use RViz to visualize the robot's motion; if `false`, the real DYNAMIXEL driver node is run.
 This is used to run a simulation of the arm instead of using an actual arm.
 Default is `true`.

-- use_admittance_control: launches three nodes to run a demo of admittance control.
+- use_admittance_control: launches the admittance controller node and the virutal pose publisher.
+  - use_fake_force: launches an additional node to publish fake force measurements.

 - publish_poses: launches the pose_publisher node